ibm-cloud-docs/openshift/acm-addon.md

     ```
     {: pre}

-3. If you want to import clusters to be managed by the add-on, follow the steps in [Preparing secrets for ACM](#prep-secret) and save the cluster ID and the name and namespace of the secret you create on the hub cluster.
+3. If you want to import clusters to be managed by the add-on and, follow the steps in [Preparing secrets for ACM](#prep-secret) if you have not already done so.
+Be sure to save the cluster ID and the name and namespace of the secret you create on the hub cluster.
 You can also complete this process after the add-on is installed on the hub cluster, however additional steps are required to [import managed clusters after installation](#after).

 4. Run the command to enable the add-on.
 Be sure to specify the `billingPlan` and `isLicenseAccepted` parameters, as well as the optional `--managedClusters` parameter if you want to import clusters during the installation process.